axtr05/bur2eng-translator-/README.md

 ```

  the model is stored in b2e.py, update the `WHISPER_MODEL_PATH` variable.
- if you face any issues as ai coz i can't answer nay lol :>
+ if you face any issues ask an ai model coz i can't answer any lol :>

 ---